merlin-network/nemo/contrib/README.md

 ## testnet-4000

-nemo-testnet-4000 introduces the cdp and auction modules, allowing users to create CDPs and mint usdx as well as participate in auctions.
+nemo-testnet-4000 introduces the cdp and auction modules, allowing users to create CDPs and mint usdf as well as participate in auctions.

 Configuration and rest-server interaction files are available in the [testnet-4000](./testnet-4000/README.md) directory.